dannagle/PacketSender/README.md

 ## Packet Sender Mobile
 Packet Sender Mobile supporting iOS and Android is available for a small fee on the [Apple App Store](https://itunes.apple.com/us/app/packet-sender-mobile/id1338199854?ls=1&mt=8) and the [Google Play Store](https://play.google.com/store/apps/details?id=com.packetsender.mobile).
 Mobile apps support Packet Sender Cloud for easy syncing of saved packets to your phone.
 Packet Sender Mobile contains bare minimum permissions, no ads, no analytics, no "Review me!" nags, no email list sign-ups, no notifications, and no IAPs.
 It is absolutely nothing but the app.
 This is old-fashioned software development that respects the user.
 Please show your support.

+The GitHub project for Packet Sender Mobile is located at https://github.com/dannagle/Packet_Sender_Mobile

 ## Packet Sender Cloud
 Packets sets can be quickly saved/retrieved/shared using the free [Packet Sender Cloud](https://cloud.packetsender.com/) service.
 The cloud may also be used to publicly display and distribute your packets (via an URL) for collaboration, tutorials, end users, etc. Packet Sender may import public packet sets with public URL.